University of Birmingham: Vale Village

 The Vale Village includes Chamberlain Hall, Shackleton, Maple Bank, Tennis Court, Elgar Court and Aitken residences.
 A sixth hall of residence, Mason Hall, re-opened in September 2008 following a complete rebuild.
 Approximately 2,700 students live in the village.

 Shackleton Hall (originally Lake Hall, for male students, and Wyddrington Hall, for female students) underwent an £11 million refurbishment and was re-opened in Autumn 2004.
 There are 72 flats housing a total of 350 students.
 The majority of the units consist of six to eight bedrooms, together with a small number of one, two, three or five bedroom studio/apartments.
 The redevelopment was designed by Birmingham-based architect Patrick Nicholls while employed at Aedas, now a director of Glancy Nicholls Architects.

 Maple Bank was refurbished and opened in summer 2005.
 It consists of 87 five bedroom flats, housing 435 undergraduates.

 The Elgar Court residence consists of 40 six bedroom flats, housing a total of 236 students.
 It opened in September 2003.

 Tennis Court consists of 138 three, four, five and six bedroom flats and houses 697 students.

 The Aitken wing is a small complex consisting of 23 six and eight bedroom flats.
 It houses 147 students.

-Construction of the new Mason Hall commenced in June 2006 following complete demolition of the original 1960s structures.
+Construction of the new Mason Hall commenced in June 2006 following the complete demolition of the original 1960s structures.
 It was designed by Aedas Architects.
 The entire project is thought to have cost £36.75 million.
 It has since been completed, with the first year of students moving in September 2008.

 The new Chamberlain Tower and neighbouring low rise blocks opened in September 2015.
 Chamberlain is home to more than 700 first year students.
 It replaced the old 1964-built 18-storey (above ground level) High Hall (later renamed Eden Tower), for male students and low rise Ridge Hall (later renamed Hampton Wing) for female students, which closed in 2006.
 The 50-year-old Eden Tower was removed at the start of 2014.
 Previously known as High Hall, the tower and its associated low rise blocks were demolished after studies revealed it would be uneconomical to refurbish them and would not provide the quality of accommodation which the University of Birmingham desires for students.

 The largest student-run event, the Vale Festival or 'ValeFest', is held annually on the Vale.
 The Festival celebrated its 10th event in 2014, raising £25,000 for charity.
 The 2019 event was headlined by The Hunna and Saint Raymond.